justi1jc/FPS/README.md

 * Transition between ragdoll and up-right states for proper ragdolling.

 ### Arena Features
-* Specify Arena maps in config file Resources/Maps.txt
-* Provide callback argument for AI state transitions.
 * Store and access user-defined kits.
 * Weapon spawners for modes that don't use kits.

 ### UI Features
-* Use sliders in the Arena Lobby.
 * Discard items from inventory by right-clicking.
 * Troubleshoot scroll-views using technique shown in http://answers.unity3d.com/questions/354044/scrollview-notscrolling.html